GSA/automate.fedramp.gov/content/documentation/general-concepts/3-fedramp-extensions-and-accepted-values.md

--   The organization is responsible for defining, managing, and communicating all names (`name="scan-type"`) defined and tagged with the above name space identifier.
+-   The organization is responsible for defining, managing, and communicating all names (`name="scan-type"`) defined and tagged with the above namespace identifier.

 NIST\'s core OSCAL `prop` assemblies have no `ns` flag.
 If an `ns` flag is present, it is an organization-defined extension.
-This allows each industry standards body or organization to create their own extensions in their own name space without concern for overlapping names.
+This allows each industry standards body or organization to create their own extensions in their own namespace without concern for overlapping names.

 The above approach ensures two different organizations can create their own extensions without concern for reusing the same name values.
 At some